 All 45 responding jurisdictions permitted prisoners to receive social visits.
 Thirty-three jurisdictions reported reducing social visits as a sanction; 12 jurisdictions reported increasing social visits as an incentive.
-Twenty-five jurisdictions reported that all prisoners in administrative segregation were permitted a specified number of visits, including two responding that visits were unlimited; 18 jurisdictions provided a range in the number of visits per month-sometimes linked to advancement in a step system.
+Twenty-five jurisdictions reported that all prisoners in administrative segregation were permitted a specified number of visits, including two responding that visits were unlimited; 18 jurisdictions provided a range in the number of visits per month- sometimes linked to advancement in a step system.
 In those 18 jurisdictions, the number of permitted visits ranged from none (in Montana and North Dakota) to 12 visits per month (in Connecticut).
-Among those 18 jurisdictions, the most common lower end of the ranges provided was one visit per month (7 jurisdictions) and the most common upper end of the ranges provided was four visits per month (6 jurisdictions).
+Among those 18 jurisdictions) and the most common lower end of the ranges provided was four visits per month (6 jurisdictions).
 West Virginia reported that as prisoners advanced through the step classification system, they received more visits, which became longer in duration and changed from non-contact to contact visits.
 Table 13 details the number of monthly permitted visits across all responding jurisdictions.